mitmath/1806/README.md

 * R13: 2pm with K. Vashaw (2-136)
 * R14: 3pm with K. Vashaw (2-136)

+**Office Hours:** Please make arrangements to meet Professor Strang before or after class if you wish.
+The rest of the instructional team will hold weekly office hours.
+You may attend any office hours that fit your schedule.

+* A. Horning: Friday 12:30 - 1:30 in 2-238
+* M. Chen: Friday 4-6 in 2-231
+* V. Krylov: Thursday 4:30 - 6:30 in 2-341
+* D. Kliuev: Thursday 11 - 1 in 2-341
+* M. Harris: Wednesday 4 - 6 in 2-333
+* I. Ganguly: Wednesday 1-2 in TBD
+* Z. Chen: Wednesday 12 - 2 in 2-340
+* K. Vashaw: Friday 1:30 - 2:30 in 2-238

 **Exams**: We will have 3 exams during the semester: February 22, March 20, April 19.
 Final Exam TBD In May.
 For conflicts and/or accomodations, please contact [Sapphire Tang](https://math.mit.edu/directory/profile?pid=2457) in Academic Services as soon as possible (1-2 weeks in advance).

 **Homework:** Due weekly on Sunday at midnight.
 Upload a .pdf of your clearly written or typed solutions on [Gradescope](https://www.gradescope.com/).
 Late homework will not be accepted and extensions will not be granted within 48 hours of the due date except in cases of genuine emergency (a letter from [S^3](https://studentlife.mit.edu/s3) is required).